CliffordBridges/Whose-Clothes-Fit-Well/README.md

 The cleaned files ([cleaned RTR data](rtr_clean.csv) and [cleaned ModCloth data](modcloth_finaldata.json)) were the final data sets used for analysis.

+Images folder contains images used for the presentation which were created from the EDA and Resampling.

+RTR_DataCleaning notebook entails the process of cleaning the data.

 >>>>>>> afceb7a031822dd830b72c4150d6715e3a4f02d5